kenlowrie/avscript/docs/userdocs.md

 Aliases (aka Variables), which is essentially text substitution, is supported using a similar syntax to reference links. **[variable]=value**.
 Take the following example:
 {:.indent}###[my name]=Ken Lowrie
 [my name]=Ken Lowrie
 Now, anywhere I write &#91;my name], it will be replaced with "Ken Lowrie".
-Let's do that now: [my name] <-- Should be Ken Lowrie.
+Let's do that now: [my name] &lt;-- Should be Ken Lowrie.

 If I instead write: &#91;my name]=[&#42;Ken Lowrie*], then everywhere I write &#91;my name], it will be replaced with &lt;em>Ken Lowrie&lt;/em>.
 Okay, let's go ahead and do that now.
 [my name]=*Ken Lowrie*
-And now, [my name] <-- should be Ken Lowrie wrapped with &lt;em> tags.
+And now, [my name] &lt;-- should be Ken Lowrie wrapped with &lt;em> tags.
 ## Link aliases

 Building on that, we can create aliases for inline links.
 Say I define a reference link like this: